gary-rafferty/digger/README.md

 DiGGer aims to solve that problem by providing a way to search through a users' posts and select those that match a given query.

-### Dets
+### Built with

+* Sinatra
+* MongoDB, for persisting users and their access tokens
+* Redis, for caching Facebook friends
+* Handlebars.js, for templating
+* jQuery
-Uses Sinatra, MongoDB, Redis, Handlebars.js, jQuery, Sass, Bourbon & Neat.
+* Sass, Bourbon & Neat for the UI

 Lots of cool shit.

 ### Todo